erSubhashThapa/100daysofcode/r2-log.md

   ## EMathHelp Might Not Help

-  I thought [eMathHelp](eMathHelp](https://www.emathhelp.net/calculators/algebra-2/system-of-linear-equations-calculator/)) was gonna help figure this out, but it only works when the number of variables is the same as the number of equations.
+  I thought [eMathHelp](eMathHelp](https://www.emathhelp.net/calculators/algebra-2/system-of-linear-equations-calculator/)) was gonna help me figure this out, but it only works when the number of variables is the same as the number of equations.

   The number of equations corresponds to the number of nutrients I'm tracking(fat, carbs, protein, etc) and the number of variables corresponds to the number of ingredients(brocolli, beef, whatever you like).
 Obviously, we're not going to limit the number of ingredients just because we only want to track 3 nutrients.